 Our physical therapists are movement experts who improve quality of life through prescribed exercise, hands-on care, and patient education.
 Our therapists examine each person and develop a unique treatment plan to improve the ability to move, reduce or manage pain, restore function, and prevent disability.
 Our physical therapists work closely with each patient to create goals and help each person reach those goals.
-(America Physical Therapy Association)
+(American Physical Therapy Association)

 We provide evaluation and treatment for the following:

-Orthopedic physical therapy is a treatment that focuses on improving the function of your orthopedic system – which is made of bones, joints, tendons, and ligaments.
+Orthopedic physical therapy is a treatment that focuses on improving the function of your musculoskeletal system – which is made of bones, joints, tendons, and ligaments.
 Physical therapists can assist you if you have been injured and/or are getting surgery.

 Common surgeries or orthopedic injuries include:

 - Total Hip Replacement

 Many surgeries, such as a total knee replacement, lumbar discectomy, or shoulder rotator cuff repair will require rehabilitation following the surgery to maximize outcomes.
 We work with your surgeon to help address pain drivers, improve range of motion, improve strength, provide adaptations or compensations for any activities you are not allowed to do, and return to work and/or hobbies.
 With orthopedic injuries, we examine and address the problems that may be contributing to your pain.
 By identifying the contributing factors, your therapist will provide an individualized exercise program and education to help you recover from your injury or procedure.

 Falls can have serious consequences as we age.
 In fact, more than one third of adults 65 and older have a fall each year and 3 million are treated in emergency departments, according to the Centers for Disease Control and Prevention.
 Physical therapy can make a difference in both rehabilitation from falls and preventing falls.

 - Balance deficits or walking problems